• Facebook

 Another reason this sous vide brisket is the perfect recipe?
 It turns out deliciously tender every time!
 The low and slow cook time breaks down the fibers in the meat and renders the fat so it’s extremely juicy and flavorful.

 Serve it with a side of homemade BBQ sauce, vinegar coleslaw, and mac and cheese for the most perfect meal ever!
+Or check out these 35+ EASY Sides for Brisket!

-How to Choose Brisket
+How to choose brisket

 • Look for a beef brisket with a lot of fat and marbling.
 You can use either a flat cut or a point cut brisket, though a point cut is generally more tender.
 But the main thing you want to look for is the fat cap still attached.
 A brisket that is trimmed too much will come out more dry.

-How to Season It
+How to season it

 I like to season my brisket simply with salt and pepper to let the true flavor of the beef shine through.
 If you’ll be finishing your brisket in the oven (rather than on the smoker or grill) and want a smoky flavor, add some liquid smoke to the vacuum bag before the sous vide process.